 And in truth, I do respectfully disagree with Patton on a couple of counts.
 But it’s not for the reasons all my single ladies might think.

-It would be too easy and frankly too overdone to say that Patton’s words are insulting to women; in fact, Patton’s words are truly critical of all of the successful men who do not happen to currently be enrolled in college or never had the privilege of doing so.
+It would be too easy and frankly too overdone to say that Patton’s words are insulting to women; in fact, Patton’s words are truly critical of all of the successful men who do not happen to currently be enrolled in college or never had the privilege of attending school.
 If college attendance is the soul characteristic women hunger for in a successful partner, then James Franco would not be able to leave his house.
 Or swank apartment.
 Whichever.

 In addition, Patton told Smerconish that she feels a woman can enter the working world at a later date in order to snatch up the guy who sits three seats over in Greed and Political Thought and start a family.